 SDG 5 – Gender equality

-How KfW promotes gender equality
+KfW promotes gender equality worldwide

-Gender equality is a human right.
-It is a prerequisite for sustainable development and contributes to significantly improving the quality of life for all people.
+All this, while gender equality between women and men is a human right.
+It is a prerequisite for sustainable development and contributes to significantly improving quality of life for all people.
 A fair and inclusive society, a sustainable and successful economy and a forward-looking approach to the environment can only be attained if women and girls are included.
-The advancement of gender equality and strengthening of women’s rights is thus not only a priority of international and German development policy and a core aspect of the 2030 Agenda.
+The advancement of gender equality and strengthening of women’s rights are therefore a priority for international and German development policy and a core aspect of the 2030 Agenda.